2006 BWF World Junior Championships – Mixed doubles

-The Mixed doubles tournament of the 2006 BWF World Junior Championships is a badminton world junior individual championships for the Eye Level Cups, held on November 6–11.
-The defending champion of the last edition were He Hanbin and Yu Yang from China.
-The host pair Lee Yong-dae and Yoo Hyun-young won the gold medal in this event after beat Li Tian and Ma Jin of China in rubber games with the score 18–21, 21–19, 21–14.
+The Mixed doubles tournament of the 2006 BWF World Junior Championships was a badminton world junior individual championships for the Eye Level Cups, held on November 6–11, 2006.
+The defending champions were He Hanbin and Yu Yang from China.
+The host pair Lee Yong-dae and Yoo Hyun-young won the gold medal in this event after beating Li Tian and Ma Jin of China in rubber games with the score 18–21, 21–19, 21–14.